prestodb/presto-yarn/README.md

 # Create Presto App Package

-First step is to build the presto-yarn-package-<version>.zip package to deploy Presto on YARN.
+First step is to build the presto-yarn-package-*.zip package to deploy Presto on YARN.

 ## Building the project

-Run ```mvn clean package``` and the presto app package will be packaged at presto-yarn-package/target/presto-yarn-package-1.0.0-SNAPSHOT.zip.
+Run ```mvn clean package``` and the presto app package will be packaged at presto-yarn-package/target/presto-yarn-package-*.zip.

-This .zip will have presto-server-<version>.tar.gz from Presto under package/files/.
+This .zip will have presto-server-*.tar.gz from Presto under package/files/.
 The Presto installed will use the configuration templates under package/templates.

 The app package built should look something like: